 on eligibility requirements please visit the Financial Aid and Scholarships website

 - Accept your federal student aid award through your myUVU account.
 Only grants are

-Select the appropriate Aid Year, Terms and Conditions, Accept Award Offer.
+on Awards, Select the appropriate Aid Year, Terms and Conditions, Accept Award Offer.

 - All students receiving a Direct Loan for the first time must complete entrance loan